Construction works by Willmott Dixon to build the new Moberly Sports Centre in Queens Park are currently on track for completion in summer 2018.

-This will provide a 37% increased sports provision for the area.
+This will provide a 37% increase in sports provision for the area and upgraded modern facilities.

 We have built a new synthetic football pitch at St. Augustine’s to replace the pitch at Moberly.